 This wait block stalls the batch file for 3 seconds and then checks for the existence of the changes.csv file before proceeding.

 This command block executes the mongoimport command using the parameters specified in the properties view as shown below.

 The parameters indicate that the MongoDB database called fnx is to be loaded with the contents of the file changes.csv which is of the type csv and contains a headerline which defines the fields.

-Note that Voarcity supports other methods of moving and manipulating MongoDB data.
+Note that Voracity supports other methods of moving and manipulating MongoDB data.
 See this example of using Progress ODBC drivers for data masking using built-in “FieldShield” functions.
-Furthermore, a subsequent Voracity release will process BSON data directly via API through /PROCESS=MongoDB support in CoSort v10.
+Voracity can also process BSON data directly via API through /PROCESS=MongoDB support in CoSort v10, now too.